-3.7 House keeping
+5.7 House keeping

-It is good practise to clearly mark unused business rules as being obsolete, by adding a NotUsed prefix to the name, if you do not want to delete them.
+It is good practice to clearly mark unused business rules as being obsolete, by adding a NotUsed prefix to the name, if you do not want to delete them.

-It is also good practise to clearly mark temporary business rule with a prefix like Test.
+It is also good practice to clearly mark temporary business rule with a prefix like Test.

-Figure 6: Obsolete business rule prefixed by NotUsed
+Figure 6: Obsolete business rule prefixed by NotUsed.

-4 Use of libraries
+6 Use of Libraries

 Use libraries to encapsulate common code which allows it to be reused by multiple business rules.
-Split libraries according to their overall "theme"
+Split libraries according to their overall "theme":